trevorkafka/notes/content/Reference Sheets/Desmos Graphing Calculator Reference.md

 When plotting the pieces of your piecewise function on separate lines, the two pieces will be treated as separate functions and can have independent styles set to each (color, thickness, etc.).

 >[!caution]
->Desmos does *not* plot closed and open circles when plotting piecewise funciton as one would use when sketching on paper.
+>Desmos does *not* plot closed and open circles when plotting piecewise function as one would use when sketching on paper.
+To determine the value of a graphed function at switchover points between pieces, refer to the original function's equation or have Desmos create a [[Desmos Graphing Calculator Reference#Plotting a Table of Values|table of values]].
 # Plotting a Table of Values

 ## Finding the Equation of a Line Connecting Two Points